Or-Arbiv1/video-player/README.md

   see `decisions.md #5`).
 - **Icons are the exact Figma exports** (`src/components/icons/*.svg`), imported inline via Vite's `?raw` so they inherit `currentColor` for the white fill and hover states.
+- **Every failure surfaces a message, sized to its severity.** Streaming/playback failures (fatal HLS errors, native-Safari `<video>` errors, a rejected `play()`) block the frame with a "refresh the page" banner, since the player is genuinely broken.
+A denied fullscreen request doesn't break playback, so it only gets a small non-blocking toast.
+  An app-level error boundary catches uncaught render errors.
+See `decisions.md #13`.

 ### Challenge